1800Kon/BulletHell/README.md

 The game will make use of the HTML5 canvas to draw elements to the screen and utilize javascript for all the necessary logic.
 The p5.js framework will be used as it provides the possibility to implement an efficient collision detection system which is vital for the proper functionality of the game.
 Jquery will also be utilized for certain functions of the game.

 ## Art
 Free to use sprites and sound effects which are provided by kenney.nl will be utilized as they are high quality and would complement the main style of the game.
+Music is provided by Marcin Szmuc.

 ## Class diagram [[[OLD]]]
 ![Class diagram](https://i.imgur.com/N4IYhJ7.png)